You might want to start with our detailed tutorial for your first steps with SQL databases in DSS.

-You might want to start with that Howto.
+You might want to start with that tutorial.
 The rest of this page is reference information for PostgreSQL.

 DSS supports the full range of features on PostgreSQL: